cedric-tech-event/aspera-api-examples/web/README.md

     pass: _node_pass_here_
 ```

-This YAML will generate the equivalent file <conf.js> .
+This YAML will generate the equivalent file <conf.js> which is used by the server and to populate the client default values.

 ## Setup and Run